BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 Because the connections are stored thread-locally, this is thread-safe.
 Using this technique, one could juggle multiple transactions in the same process without using multiple threads.

+The dbapi module that underlies a given DBI object is available as ``DBIobj.dbapiModule``; the standard dbapi-mandated exceptions defined in that module are available in a dictionary, ``DBIobj.exceptions``, keyed by name.

 Transactions
 ++++++++++++